 If you already have the 1.15 downloadable patch for the original, it includes all the additions here, except for two multiplayer modes.
 Because of this, it’s nearly impossible to recommend Chekov’s Lost for the patch.
 If you manage to get both at the same time (when I bought Starfleet Academy on Ebay, it came with this disc too), then it’s worth installing Chekov before you begin.
 The patch updates will carry over to your regular SA missions.

 Aside from that, Chekov’s and its mother game share no interdependence.
-There is no expansion of the storyline, there’s nothing in particular you’ll be missing out on, and there’s no additional Shatner footage.
+There is no expansion of the storyline, there’s nothing in particular you’ll be missing out on, and no other appearances of fan favorite characters.
 The seven missions are some of the best, especially if you’re looking for more than pirate fights and Klingon border brawls, but these missions are by no means mandatory.
 It is a decent buy if you’re getting it at the same time you’re getting Academy, but hard to recommend if you’ve already played the original game long ago.

 Seven extended missions, most of which are far more involved than those in Academy.

 Patch offers nearly nothing over the free 1.15 update; missions are all stand-alone with no expansion to Academy’s story.